kyma-project/kyma/docs/helm-broker/03-01-create-addons.md

 Addons which the Helm Broker uses must have a specific structure.
 These are all possible files that you can include in your addons:

 ```
-sample-bundle/
+sample-addon/
-   ├── meta.yaml                             # [REQUIRED] A file which contains metadata information about this bundle
+   ├── meta.yaml                             # [REQUIRED] A file which contains metadata information about this addon
    ├── chart/                                # [REQUIRED] A directory which contains a Helm chart that installs your Kubernetes resources
    │    └── {chart-name}/                    # [REQUIRED] A Helm chart directory
    │         └── ....                        # [REQUIRED] Helm chart files